pingcap/docs-cn/v1.0/op-guide/backup-restore.md

 You can use `mydumper` to export data from MySQL and `loader` to import the data into TiDB.

+> **Note:**
+>
-> **Note**: Although TiDB also supports the official `mysqldump` tool from MySQL for data migration, it is not recommended to use it.
+> Although TiDB also supports the official `mysqldump` tool from MySQL for data migration, it is not recommended to use it.
 Its performance is much lower than `mydumper`/`loader` and it takes much time to migrate large amounts of data. `mydumper`/`loader` is more powerful.
 For more information, see https://github.com/maxbube/mydumper.

 ### Best practices of full backup and restoration using `mydumper`/`loader`